 When it comes to establishing a lush, green lawn, two popular methods stand out: sod and hydroseeding.
 Both have their advantages and disadvantages, and the best choice often depends on your specific circumstances and goals.
 Let's delve into the details of SOD vs Hydroseeding.

-Hydroseeding over existing grass is possible, but it requires careful preparation.
-The existing grass must be mowed as short as possible and the soil should be loosened by raking or aerating.
-This allows the hydroseed mixture to make good contact with the soil, which is essential for germination.
+Yes — you can hydroseed over existing grass.
+It's called overseeding, and it works best when you mow the existing lawn as short as possible and loosen the soil by raking or aerating.
+That gives the hydroseed mixture good contact with the soil, which is what germination needs.

 Hydroseeding is a planting process that uses a slurry of seed and mulch.
 But is it worth it?
 Let's find out.